 The word “suicide” is charged with emotion.
 For those whose life has been touched by the suicide of a loved one, it can be a painful reminder of the life, the hopes and the dreams that ended prematurely.
 And yet for some Latinx families, suicide continues to be a taboo, something that affects only other families, other communities.

-As much as suicide may seem like a far-away concept, far from home and far from our communities, statistics show a different reality.
+As much as suicide may seem like a far-away concept, far from home and far from one’s own community, statistics show a different reality.
 According to a survey conducted by the US Centers for Disease Control and Prevention, 1 out of every 4 teenage girls and 1 out of every 10 teenage boys in the Latinx community has considered suicide in the year prior to the survey.

 Latinx teens are in danger